ubinux/dnf-plugin-tui/README.md

 Now, dnf can be used both on host and target(e.g. an arm board) environment.

-# 3. Usage of dnf
+# 3. Usage of dnf tui plugin

 ## 3.1 On host